Jia-le-wang/BUAA-RINEX-Logger/README.md

 # Useful tools and software for high-precision positioning of low-cost smartphone

 Here, we will share some datasets and scripting tools related to high-precision GNSS positioning, integrated navigation, and indoor positioning to reduce obstacles for interested researchers working with this data.
 These studies focus on smartphones, wearables and autonomous driving.
-The BUAA RINEX Logger, developed by Professor Shi Chuang's team at Beihang University, is a software that supports the acquisition and recording of GNSS observations across the constellation and at all frequencies.
+The BUAA RINEX Logger, developed by Professor Shi Chuang's team at Beihang University, is a software that supports the acquisition and recording of multi-GNSS observations.
 The BUAA RINEX Logger supports the latest multi-frequency smartphone data logging and is compatible with Android 8.0 and above.
 The current support for recording data frequency is as follows:

 ![GNSS频率分布(1)](https://github.com/user-attachments/assets/9f601580-2598-44c1-9e7f-44a3fb0e52de)